Content Promotion Strategy: 33 Ways to Drive Traffic

 - Align the post with a keyphrase

 Use the Google Keyword Tool to research possible phrases.
 Select a keyphrase that has good search volume (lots of people searching for it) and low competition (the sites that rank for the phrase aren’t famous sites with powerful domains) and is highly relevant to both the post and your business.
 Use the phrase at the beginning of the title, in the header, in the meta description, and up to four times in the body text.
+Read this quick guide on how to research keywords.

 - Link to the post from other posts